driebit/booster/README.md

 ------------

 Booster is a set of tools that will make your PHP and/or Symfony tests run faster and use less memory.
-This is done through traits

-Instead of base test cases,  which would limit you to single inheritance

 Installation
 ------------